-After CCS#5, CCS #6 and CCS#7 are cased, perforated, and fluid sampling has been complete, an SRT will be performed to obtain a confirmatory estimate of the fracture pressure of the injection zone.
+After CCS#3 has been cased and perforated and fluid sampling has been complete, an SRT will be performed to obtain a confirmatory estimate of the fracture pressure of the injection zone.
 Subsequent wells will not be subjected to an SRT upon completion unless irregular data is obtained from the third injection well.
 It is noted that the existing Class VI program offers the following discussion regarding the use of additional site SRT data, and similar practices are proposed for new injectors: